flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 ### Desktop and mobile apps

-Apps that support and work on mobile, tablet and desktop should have:
+Apps that support and work on mobile, tablet and desktop typically should have:

 ```xml